 You could also apply for a small-business loan or take on equity investors, such as with venture capital.
 And many new business owners rely in their early days on financial help from friends and family, whether with a gift, loan, or equity investment.
 There are many ways to fund a business, and we suggest looking into a variety of options to determine which may be the best for you and your startup.
-(Learn more about the main options for funding your small business.)

 3. Write a business plan

 This might feel unnecessary, but taking the time to write down your business plan can force you to think through all aspects of the business, including the size of the market, your business model, startup costs, earning projections, and timelines.
-This doesn't have to be set in stone but writing down everything can provide a valuable chance to work out the details of your vision and come up with an actionable plan.
+This doesn't have to be set in stone, but writing down everything can provide a valuable chance to work out the details of your vision and come up with an actionable plan.
 Having a written narrative can also help you share your business idea easily with possible investors.

 4. Ask for advice